Installation

 sudo -u fsbackup ssh backup@rp echo ok

-For paths on the backup server itself, use host: localhost in the target definition.
-The path must be bind-mounted into the container:
+For paths on the backup server itself, use host: localhost in the target definition:

 class1: